Edited by Corey S Powell

 Today, all the leading astronomical observatories, including the Hubble Space Telescope, use reflecting optics.
 Whom should we credit for this advance?
 Hero, for his conception?
 Zucchi, for his attempt at construction?
 Newton, for his successful prototype?
 Or Hadley, who made the reflecting telescope viable?
 All of them were necessary, but no one’s work was sufficient.

 The lesson here applies far beyond this test case.
 For almost any device, claiming one individual as the inventor is problematic to say the least.
-Conception, demonstration and implementation can be very different things, and the path connecting them is typically not a line but a long, challenging and tortuous route.Make a donation
+Conception, demonstration and implementation can be very different things, and the path connecting them is typically not a line but a long, challenging and tortuous route.Support Aeon: make a one-off donation